 Want to gain practical DBT knowledge from experts?
 Check out our live project-oriented Data Build Tool Training Program.

-Below listed are the DBT features, let's explore each one:
+Below listed are the DBT features; let's explore each one:

-Apache Airflow allows users to view code, scheduled tasks, trigger tasks, work in progress, dependencies, DAGs, etc. It becomes easier for data analysts to view any pipeline, and its status and troubleshoot errors if any occur.
+Apache Airflow allows users to view code, scheduled tasks, trigger tasks, work in progress, dependencies, DAGs, etc. It becomes easier for data analysts to view any pipeline and its status and troubleshoot errors if any occur.

 Want to learn how to build & manage airflows from scratch?
 Get advice & live project support from experts with Apache Airflow Training.

 Data transformations and modeling are the main areas that DBT focuses on.
 In a SQL-based environment, it enables you to develop data models, transformations, and pipelines.
-Data warehousing and analytics applications are the main uses of DBT.
+Data warehousing and analytics applications are the primary uses of DBT.

 DBT's primary language for defining transformations and models was SQL.
 With SQL-based databases and warehouses, it integrates quickly.